Tom Reese (flutes & whistle)

 Wyndfall is folk rock mixed with traditional celtic melodies, and jazz improvisation mixed with classical interpretations for the jazz, blues, bluegrass, newgrass, celtic, Irish & folk rock tunes in Wyndfall’s repertoire.
 Acoustically oriented, this blend of neo-classical blues, layered with whimsical vocals, “summons the ancient troubador” in all of us.
 Wyndfall’s influences include Jethro Tull, Bela Fleck, David Grisman & New Grass Revival, Turlough O’Carolan, JS Bach, John Coltrane, Miles Davis & Paul Simon.
 Their varied repertoire ranges from traditional Irish, Scottish & American folk tunes, to Bach, to Jethro Tull’s “Locomotive Breath.”

 They have recorded two CD’s, “Piper’s Dream” (Wyndfall 2002) & “A Second Wynd” (Wyndfall 2004).
-Their CD "Conversations" won “Best Instrumental Album” in the 2002 Just Plain Folks Awards -- which is the largest independent music awards.
-The criteria they use is, “does the music move me?"
-Tom's compositions have also won awards ranging from being in the top 20 of the '02 Grammies, to National Endowment for the Arts awards (2004-2008) for his work with youth in theatre.
+Their CD with Susquehanna, “Conversations”, won “Best Instrumental Album” in the 2002 Just Plain Folks Awards — which is the largest independent music awards.
+The criteria they use is, “does the music move me?”
 Wyndfall’s original compositions have been featured in several theater productions, including “Heart Lights Suite” (Marie Wenger), the Pittsburgh Children’s Museum Theater & featured on several radio programs & compilation CD’s.

 A favorite around St. Patrick’s Day, at festivals & concerts, their performances invite audiences to share their musical experience, giving something for everyone.
 From high energy, virtuosic playing of their instruments, to story-telling through songs, & yes, even bawdy ballads (at appropriate venues!), they consistently hold audiences.